aminland/python-asana/README.md

     project = client.projects.create_in_workspace(workspace_id, { 'name': 'new project' })
     print "Created project with id: " + project['id']

-Methods that return multiple items (e.x. `find_all`) return a page iterator by default.
+Methods that return multiple items (e.x. `find_all`) return an item iterator by default.
 See the "Collections" section

 Options
 -------